Free gardening gloves when you spend $75.00 or more!

 For those with pets, work into your garden or landscape an area for them to run and play.
 Gravel can be irritating to their paws and hot in summer, so use shredded bark mulch for this area which also works great for their potty areas as well.
 Place dog houses in protected areas such as nearer the house/garage or tucked into corners (great where there is a fence for additional protection).
 Sun and wind protection are other points to keep in mind.

 Both young and small plants are at risk of having dogs urinate on them, which if allowed to continue, will eventually kill the plants.
-Sprinkle cayenne pepper over the area and around the base of the plants.
+A sprinkle of cayenne pepper over the area and around the base of the plants can help deter dogs, cats and wild animals from plant damage.

 Neighborhood cats can be a big problem.
 Two successful ways of keeping them out of landscapes and gardens is to lay pine cones around the area or lay sections of chicken wire, secure to ground and cover ever so lightly with mulch.
 The pine cones, chicken wire or anything prickly will help to keep them at bay.

 This is just a short list of plants that can be planted safely in the garden.
-The ASPCA (American Society for the Prevention of Cruelty to Animals) has a great site with information on a listing of the 17 top toxic plants to pets, great articles on pet care (dogs, cats and horses), and animal poison control hotlines.
+The ASPCA (American Society for the Prevention of Cruelty to Animals) has a great site with information on a listing of toxic and non-toxic plants to pets, great articles on pet care (dogs, cats and horses), and animal poison control hotlines.
+Here is a link to the ASPCA page.
+You can select plants based on toxic or non-toxic to dogs, cats or horses. -> Plants for Pets

 If you have a question about whether or not a specific plant is toxic or safe, always ask your pet's veterinarian.